Eli-Meyer/ASV_utilities/readme.txt

 ------------------------------------------------------------

 -------------------------
-random_paired_fastq.pl
+RandomFastqPE.pl
 -------------------------

 ------------------------------------------------------------
-random_paired_fastq.pl
+RandomFastqPE.pl
 Draws the specified number of sequences randomly from a pair of input files.
 This provides a randomly selected set of paired reads.
-Usage: random_paired_fastq.pl -f f.input -r r.input -n num_seq -o f.output -p r.output
+Usage: RandomFastqPE.pl -f f.input -r r.input -n num_seq -o f.output -p r.output
 Required arguments:
 	-f f.input	name of the "R1" input file (forward reads) from which sequences will be randomly drawn.
 	-r r.input	name of the corresponding "R2" input file (reverse reads).